dev-academy-programme/orientation---Archived/README.md

 Now follow the links below (while your virtual box is downloading) to complete the orientation.

+### OK, it's done downloading.
+Now WHERE IS IT?

+It's possible that after the virtual machine downloads and starts, you won't see a window.
+This happened to me on my Linux machine.
+What a pain, eh?
+So here's how to handle that if it happens:

+1. Open VirtualBox (it's in your applications, right?).
+2. Find the virtual machine in the left bar.
+It's probably the only one and it should be running.
+3. Right click on the virtual machine name and select Close > Power Off.
+4. After the machine shuts down, click the green arrow to start it back up again.
+This time you should see the window open.
+5. LET IT BOOT UP COMPLETELY *before* you start messin' with it.
+You broke it, you bought it.
+6. Have fun!

 ## Table of contents

 1. [Best practices for success in Phase Zero](/1-best-practices/) (10 minutes)